Common Envelope Mass Ejection in Evolved Stars: Modeling the Dust Emission from post-RGB stars in the LMC: Models of post-RGB objects

 \subsection{J051347.57-704450.5}

-This object is classified as a post-RGB shell source by KWVW15, with T$_{\rm eff}$ = 4500 K, log\,$g$ = 1.0 and [Fe/H] = $-$0.5.
+This object is classified as a post-RGB shell source by KWVW15, with $T_{\mathrm eff}$ = 4500 K, log\,$g$ = 1.0 and $[Fe/H]$ = $-$0.5.
 We used a Kurucz stellar atmosphere model with these parameters for modeling the SED of the object.
-A fit to the optical and IR fluxes could be obtained using T$_{\rm d}$ = 250K, modified MRN grain size distribution (a$_{\rm min}$ = 0.1$\micron$, a$_{\rm max}$ = 0.25$\micron$), $\tau$ = 0.35 and Y = 3.0 (Fig.\,\ref{J051347}).
-In (Figs.\,\ref{J051347_temp} $-$ \ref{J051347_thick}), we show the effects of varying the temperature at the inner boundary of the dust shell (T$_{\rm d}$), the optical depth, ($\tau$), grain sizes (a$_{\rm min}$, a$_{\rm max}$) and shell thickness (Y).
+Our adopted best-fit model corresponds to $T_{\mathrm d}$ (in) = 250 K, modified MRN grain size distribution: $a_{\mathrm min}$ = 0.1 $\micron$, $a_{\mathrm max}$ = 0.25 $\micron$, $\tau$ = 0.40 and $Y$ = 3.0 (Fig. 3.1; $\chi^{2}$ = 69.2).
+In Figs. 3.2 $-$ 3.5, we show the effects of varying $T_{\mathrm d}$(in), $\tau$, grain sizes and $Y$.
 We find that the GSC 2.2 R-band flux is much below the modeled SED.
-Three R-band magnitudes are available for the object from Vizier, R = 16.74 $\pm$ 0.44 (GSC 2.2 Catalogue/STScI 2001), R1 = 15.76 and R2 = 16.29 (USNO-B 1.0 Catalog; Monet et al. 2003).
+Three R-band magnitudes are available for the object from Vizier, R = 16.74 $\pm$ 0.44 (GSC 2.2 Catalogue/STScI 2001), R1 = 15.76 and R2 = 16.29 (USNO-B 1.0 Catalog); \citet{monet2003}.
 We plotted the corresponding extinction corrected fluxes in the SED.
 The USNO-B 1.0 R-band fluxes are closer in agreement with the modeled SED.
 Mismatch between the modeled SED and the I-band flux is seen in several of our objects and is discussed in \S\,\ref{RIdata}.
 Since a single shell model provided satisfactory fits to the optical and IR fluxes, we did not try a two-component model for this star.

-The luminosity of the object is estimated to be 776 L$_{\odot}$.
-KWVW15 integrated the flux under the observed SED and estimated a luminosity of 712 L$_{\odot}$.
-They derived a photospheric luminosity of 840 L$_{\odot}$.
-From our best-fit model, the total mass accumulated in the shell is 4 $\times10^{-5}$ M$_{\odot}$ over a period of 17.8 years at a mass loss rate of 2.24 $\times10^{-6}$ M$_{\odot}$yr$^{-1}$.
+The luminosity of the object is estimated to be 776 $L_{\odot}$.
+In comparison, KWVW15 estimated a luminosity of 712 $L_{\odot}$ by integrating the flux under the observed SED and a photospheric luminosity of 840 $L_{\odot}$.
+From our best-fit model, the total mass accumulated in the shell is 4.66 $\times10^{-5} M_{\odot}$ over a period of 18 years at a mass loss rate of 2.59 $\times10^{-6} M_{\odot}\mathrm{yr}^{-1}$.